Protect our Waterways from Invasive Clams

 They can easily be moved from one place to another in damp clothing, wetsuits, life jackets, or on boats, kayaks, paddleboards etc

-Why are they a Problem?
+Why are the Clams a Problem?

 Overseas, they undergo mass die-offs and leave masses of shells known as “shell banks” or “a concrete bottom” to lakes and rivers.
 This can impact native ecosystems.